Sunday, October 31, 2004

 We are today, a nation divided.

 Reagan brought this country together like never before.
-George 41 didn’t split it and despite the fact that our libby friends will blame it on George 43, I believe the rift that sent so many people either to the far left or the far right was created during term #2 of ol’ #42, Willy “Moist Cigar” Clinton.
+George 41 didn’t split it and despite the fact that most liberals will blame it on George 43, I believe the rift that sent so many people either to the far left or the far right was created during term #2 of ol’ #42, Willy “Moist Cigar” Clinton.

 The greatest insight into the mentality of the man and his character can most clearly bee seen in his final explanation that he did all of this simply because he knew he could get away with it because he was the President.